 What is UX Design?

-UX design is about offering an intuitive, responsive, navigable, and a usable web interface for the website users.
+User experience design (or UX design) is about offering an intuitive, responsive, navigable, and a usable web interface for the website users.
 All these parameters together add up to make for a seamless shopping experience.
 For a designer, the objective is to look at the website through an user’s perspective to derive what can give them an easy, logical and a positive website engagement.

 If the latest statistics are to be believed, the rise in cart abandonment is a common challenge for many businesses across most categories.
 And user experience is significantly responsible for this issue.
 An incoherent or cluttered user experience can eventually reflect on a staggering loss of revenue.

 If you think good design is expensive, you should look at the cost of bad design. – Dr. Ralf Speth, CEO, Jaguar Land Rover

 Top 30 eCommerce UX Design Practices to Increase CX

 Here are the top 30 mobile eCommerce UX best practices that can help your business effortlessly improve its digital commerce efforts.

 1. Choose Minimalism when Designing the Hero Area

 The hero area or feature area is the first visual element a visitor comes across when they click on your eCommerce website.
 While the design should certainly focus on holding the user’s attention, the presence of attractive animations and 3D graphics to make it interesting might not serve the purpose.
 The text, images, and other components of the hero page should be easily comprehensible.
 A minimalist design invariably points towards the product and also offers a more cleaner and high-quality browsing experience.

 UX best practices for eCommerce: